Scrin/RuuviBridge/README.md

 - Equilibrium vapor pressure (Pascal)
 - Air density (Accounts for humidity in the air, kg/m³)
 - Acceleration angle from X, Y and Z axes (Degrees)

-### Roadmap

-In no particular order:

-- Proper documentation
-- HTTP endpoint to allow "pushes" from a Ruuvi Gateway without having a MQTT server
-- And other stuff I forgot I had plans for

 ### Configuration